Yeast Raised Doughnuts

 Why do raised doughnuts need a second rise?

-The second rise after cutting makes them lighter and fluffier when fried.
+The second rise after cutting makes the doughnuts lighter and fluffier when fried.

 Can I use active dry yeast instead of cake yeast?